1

 What does a data reporting manager do?

 A data reporting manager oversees the collection, analysis, and presentation of data to support business decision-making.
-They develop reports, dashboards, and data visualizations using tools like Excel, SQL, or Tableau, and ensure data accuracy and consistency.
+They develop reports, dashboards, and visualizations using tools like Excel, SQL, or Tableau, and ensure data accuracy and consistency.
 Strong analytical skills and knowledge of data management are essential for this role.

-What is a typical data reporting salary?
+What is the career path for a data manager?

 What is the difference between Data Reporting Manager vs Data Analyst?